Pesto Chicken Kale Potato Soup

 - 1 pound chicken breasts or thighs

-- 2 large potatoes (russets or other), sliced into 1" cubes
+- 6 large waxy potatoes sliced into 1 inch cubes

 Instructions

-- Heat oil over medium heat in a large soup pot, then add chopped onion, carrots, and celery and cook until they begin to soften, 3-5 minutes.
+- Cook vegetables and chicken: Heat oil over medium heat in a large soup pot, then add chopped onion, carrots, and celery and cook until they begin to soften, 3-5 minutes.
 Once softened, push vegetables aside and add chicken breasts, salt, and pepper.
 Sear chicken breast about 2 minutes each side.

-- When chicken is seared, add broth and bay leaves and increase heat to bring broth to a boil.
-Then reduce heat to medium and cook covered for 20 minutes, or until chicken is cooked throughout.
+- Simmer soup: When chicken is seared, add broth and bay leaves and increase heat to bring broth to a boil.
+Then reduce heat to medium and simmer covered for 20 minutes, or until chicken is cooked throughout.

-- Once chicken is cooked, remove from broth with tongs and let cool on a cutting board.
+- Remove chicken and add potatoes: Once chicken is cooked, remove from broth with tongs and let cool on a cutting board.
 Add potatoes to broth and increase heat to bring soup to a rolling boil to cook potatoes until soft, about 10 minutes.

-- When chicken is cooled, use a fork to shred and then add back to the pot.
+- Shred chicken and finish soup: When chicken is cooled, use a fork to shred and then add back to the pot.
 Cook a few more minutes, or until potatoes are soft when speared with fork.
 Then add kale and lemon juice and cook until soft, about 2 minutes more.

-- To serve: spoon soup into bowl and top with 1 tablespoon pesto.
+- Add pesto and serve: Spoon soup into bowl and top with 1 tablespoon pesto.

 Notes